Is My Baby Overfeeding?

 A caregiver might overlook or ignore baby’s cues of satiety in an attempt to encourage him to drink a pre-determined volume of milk.
 It’s not difficult to make a baby eat more than he wants while his sucking reflex is active.

-- Overestimation of milk requirements
+Overestimation of baby's milk requirements

 Calculations used by health professionals to estimate babies’ milk needs are based on averages.
 Such figures do not take into account the many reasons why an individual baby might require less milk than average.
-(See How much milk does baby need for reasons.)
+(See How much milk does baby need for reasons).

 Overestimation of a baby’s milk requirements will not cause overfeeding unless the parent tries to make baby drink the overestimated amount, which is a natural response when a parent has been led to believe their baby needs that amount.
 Parents are often told or may get the impression that the estimated amount is a ‘should have’ or ‘must have’ target.
 As a result many parents overlook or ignore their baby’s satiety cues and try to make their baby consume the recommended amount.